Science and technology in Armenia: Financial investment in research

 Gross domestic expenditure on research and development is low in Armenia, averaging 0.25% of GDP over 2010–2013, with little annual variation observed in recent years.
 This is only around one-third of the ratios observed in Belarus and Ukraine.
 However, the statistical record of research expenditure is incomplete in Armenia, as expenditure in the privately owned business enterprises is not surveyed.
-With this proviso, one can affirm that the share of research funding from the state budget has increased since the 2008–2009 global financial crisis and accounted for around two-thirds (66.3%) of domestic spending on research in 2013.
+With this proviso, one can affirm that the share of research funding from the state budget has increased since the 2008 financial crisis and accounted for around two-thirds (66.3%) of domestic spending on research in 2013.

 Armenia’s research intensity accounted for just 0.19% of GDP in 2018.
 This ratio has remained stable for the past few years, even though, in absolute terms, research expenditure was 20% higher (AMD 14.3 billion, or ca US$ 29.9 million) in 2018 than in 2014.

 Scientists and education

 Research

-The number of researchers (in head counts) in the public sector has dropped by 27% since 2008, to 3,870 (2013), a casualty of the global financial crisis of 2008–2009.
+The number of researchers (in head counts) in the public sector has dropped by 27% since 2008, to 3,870 (2013), a casualty of the 2008 financial crisis.
 Female researchers accounted for 48.1% of the total in 2013.
 Like other former Soviet states, Armenia has long since achieved gender parity in science and engineering.
 Women are underrepresented in engineering and technology (33.5%) but prevalent in medical and health sciences (61.7%) and agriculture (66.7%).

 The number of researchers per million inhabitants (in head counts) peaked at 1,867 in 2009 before receding to 1,300 in 2013, a lower level than over the period from 2001 to 2006.
 The number of researchers may be underestimated, as many Armenian researchers have secondary jobs in research.